How do we make reading, writing, remembering, and friendships fun again?

 — John Milton, Areopagitica ¶3

-• What are the common qualities of books that not only make us feel better, but also make us truly better humans?
+• What are the common qualities of books that enable us to attend to our thoughts, feelings, and outward world more intimately?
 The ones that address our entire quality of well-being.

-• What makes a person feel an anticipatory tingle of wanting to read a book when it's easier to scroll TikTok?
+• What makes a person feel an anticipatory tingle of wanting to read a book when it's easier to scroll?

-• What attentional challenges, digital papercuts, and cultural shifts cause us to leave (good) books unfinished, and why have book completion rates dropped so precipitously?
+• What digital papercuts cause us to leave (good) books unfinished, and why have book completion rates dropped so precipitously?

 • What scaffolded discussion prompts help children articulate their thoughts about books in increasingly sophisticated ways with a deep rigor for their own thinking?
-How do we shift from reactions to critical thinking?
+How do we shift from reactions to deep thinking that feels humane?

 • How do the most insightful reading groups transform individual interpretations into collective wisdom that enriches everyone’s shared understanding of a material, as well as the material of our lives?

-• In an age where algorithms can shape our words, under what conditions and in what forms do we want to nurture and grow the voice of human writing and communication?
+• In an age where algorithms can shape our inner and outer worlds, in what forms do we want to nurture and grow the voice of human writing and communication?